bgorai005/zerocoin_assignment/README.md

-# 🖼 GPU Image Enhancer (OpenCL)
+#  GPU Image Enhancement using OpenCL

-This project performs GPU-accelerated image enhancement using **OpenCL**.
-It applies a two-stage pipeline:
-1. **Gaussian Blur** – to reduce noise and smooth the image.
-2. **Logarithmic Tone Mapping** – to enhance contrast and dynamic range.

 ---
+##  Overview

+This project demonstrates GPU-accelerated image enhancement using **OpenCL** with **PyOpenCL** in Python.
+The image is processed through **two OpenCL kernels**:

+1. **3x3 Gaussian Blur:** Smooths the image and reduces noise per RGB channel.
+2. **Logarithmic Tone Mapping:** Enhances contrast by applying a perceptually motivated tone-mapping function on luminance.

+The final image is saved after both stages, showcasing the power of parallel GPU execution for image processing.

+---

-## 📂 Project Structure
+##  Repository  Structure
 ```
 gpu_image_enhancer/
 ├── images/